george-hawkins/basic-gfm-jekyll/README.md

 ## Boilerplate

-So what are the various boilerplate files and where did they come from?
+So what are the various boilerplate files?
+Here's a brief explanation of each:

 * [`_config.yml`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/_config.yml) - this contains variables and configuration for Jekyll, see the [Jekyll configuration page](http://jekyllrb.com/docs/configuration/) for more details.
 * [`_includes/anchor_links.html`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/_includes/anchor_links.html) - this create the visible anchors you see when you hover your mouse over a heading, see the "[hover anchors](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/redcarpet-extensions.md#hover-anchors)" section of `redcarpet-extensions.md` for more details.
-* [`_layouts/default.html`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/_layouts/default.html) - take a look at this file, it provides the very simply HTML that surrounds your `.md` content (which ends up where you see `{% raw %}{{ content }}{% endraw %}`).
-The name of this file minus the `.html` suffix, i.e. `default`, corresponds to the layout name you see above in the front matter.
+* [`_layouts/default.html`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/_layouts/default.html) - take a look at this file, it provides the very simply HTML that surrounds your `.md` content (which ends up where you see `{{ content }}`).
+The name of this file minus the `.html` suffix, i.e. `default`, corresponds to the layout name you saw above in the front matter.
 * [`css/container.css`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/css/container.css) - this is the very simple CSS for the two `<div>` elements seen in `default.html`.
 * [`css/syntax.css`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/css/syntax.css) - this is the CSS needed for syntax highlighting.